-- Look for hazards and risks in relation to pregnancy and nursing mothers. - Decide if mother and/or unborn child might be harmed and how. - Consult employees and inform them of any risks identified. - Inform employees that it is important for them to provide written notification that they are pregnant or breastfeeding as early as possible.
+- Look for hazards and risks in relation to pregnancy and nursing staff. - Decide if the member of staff and/or unborn child might be harmed and how. - Consult employees and inform them of any risks identified. - Inform employees that it is important for them to provide written notification that they are pregnant or breast/ chest feeding as early as possible.

-Stage 2: Managers should arrange to conduct a specific risk assessment on receipt of written notification of an employee that she is pregnant, has given birth in the past six months or is breastfeeding.
-This must take into account any advice provided by the woman's health professional and/or Occupational Health.
+Stage 2: Managers should arrange to conduct a specific risk assessment on receipt of written notification of an employee that they are pregnant, has given birth in the past six months or is breast/ chest feeding.
+This must take into account any advice provided by the their health professional and/or Occupational Health.
 If any risks are identified then managers must take action to remove, reduce or control the risk: